orbs-network/orbs-spec/behaviors/services/state-storage.md

 # State Storage

 Holds the latest state under consensus, meaning all of the state variables for all [deployed services](../../terminology.md) in a virtual chain.
+Provides the source of truth inside the node for the state snapshot.

 Currently a single instance per virtual chain per node.

+#### Interacts with services

+* None - Passive, just provides services to others upon request.

 &nbsp;
 ## `Data Structures`